UBC-MDS/citytemp/README.md

 ## Purpose and Motivation

 Being unprepared for certain weather conditions can make or break a trip.
-Our motivation with `citytemp` was to create a realiable tool that US travelers can use to make informed decisions on which areas to visit and plan activities accordingly during their travels.
-Our app uses real historical data to assist travel enthusiasts in understanding weather fluctuations, temperatures, and precipitation levels across various states/cities in the United States and enables them to plan well for their upcoming trips to avoid weather disruptions and unwanted suprises.
+Our motivation with `citytemp` was to create a reliable tool that US travelers can use to make informed decisions on which areas to visit and plan activities accordingly during their travels.
+Our app uses real historical data to assist travel enthusiasts in understanding weather fluctuations, temperatures, and precipitation levels across various states/cities in the United States and enables them to plan well for their upcoming trips to avoid weather disruptions and unwanted surprises.

 ## Dashboard Preview and Description